Dave Grohl Confesses Kurt Cobain’s Suicide Helped Him Appreciate Life More

 Grohl went on to add, “And I still feel that way.
 I never wanna die.
 I honestly feel like if get to do this, and I’ve got these beautiful kids… I’m all good.
 That’s how I feel.”

-The stickman made the comments after a recent gig at CalJam Festival in October which saw him reunite with Nirvana bandmates Krist Novoselic and Pat Smear. the trio were joined by special guests, Joan Jett and John McCauley, for a rendition of six classic Nirvana songs.
+The stickman made the comments after a recent gig at the CalJam Festival in October which saw him reunite with Nirvana bandmates Krist Novoselic and Pat Smear.
+The trio was joined by special guests Joan Jett and John McCauley for a rendition of six classic Nirvana songs.

-The setlist comprised of ‘Serve The Servants’, ‘Scentless Apprentice’, ‘In Bloom’, ‘Breed’, ‘Smells Like Teen Spirit’, and ‘All Apologies’.
+The setlist comprised of “Serve The Servants,” “Scentless Apprentice,” “In Bloom,” “Breed,” “Smells Like Teen Spirit,” and “All Apologies.”

-Obviously if Kurt Cobain hadn’t died history would have been different.
-It’s doubtful Nirvana would still be around and if they were they’d probably sound a lot different to the band that launched a thousand copycats.
+Obviously, if Kurt Cobain hadn’t died, history would have been different.
+It’s doubtful Nirvana would still be around and if they were, they’d probably sound a lot different to the band that launched a thousand copycats.

 Of course, there was no question of Nirvana carrying on without Cobain to chart the course and lead the way.
-He was after all the heart and soul of the band.
+He was, after all, the heart and soul of the band.

-When Cobain’s candle flickered out Grohl and Novoselic decided to call it a day.
-Which was a wise decision.
+When Cobain’s candle flickered out, Grohl and Novoselic decided to call it a day, which was a wise decision.

-Other bands such as AC/DC managed to carve out a new beginning for themselves following the death of legendary hell-raiser Bon Scott, but the Aussie rockers are pretty much unique.
+Other bands such as AC/DC managed to carve out a new beginning for themselves following the death of legendary hellraiser Bon Scott, but the Aussie rockers are pretty much unique.

 The band was originally going to hang up their guitars but Scott’s parents persuaded them their son would want them to continue.
-Enter Brian Johnson stage left and a new chapter began with the classic album- Back in Black.
+Enter Brian Johnson stage left and a new chapter began with the classic album Back in Black.

 However, like Jim Morrison and Freddie Mercury before him, Kurt Cobain’s shoes were too big for any successor to fill.
-Although both the Doors and Queen struggled on in vain for a few years following the deaths of their iconic frontmen.
+Both the Doors and Queen struggled on in vain for a few years following the deaths of their iconic frontmen.

-In the wake of Cobain’s death Nirvana were no more but Grohl formed Foo Fighters and went on to rock a thousand stadiums.
+In the wake of Cobain’s death, Nirvana was no more but Grohl formed Foo Fighters and went on to rock a thousand stadiums.